skystars8/resky/README.md

 Not made for serious use- unless you are serious about using something not made for serious use.

+Made with rust and ai because human coders always make errors and inferior code.

 a- XChaCha-poly1305 hard coded key, encrypts in memory, no streaming Uses XChaCha20Poly1305 from the chacha20poly1305 crate Correctly uses XNonce (24-byte nonce)